cs5450/cs5450.github.io/index.md

 ## Welcome to CS 5450

-Welcome to CS 5450: Networked and Distributed Computing at Cornell Tech.
 This course introduces students to the design and implementation of networked and distributed systems.
-Topics include the basics of networking (including Internet architecture, TCP/IP, Wi-Fi, and routing), distributed protocols, foundations of mobile and Web computing, virtualization, cloud computing, reliability, fault tolerance, and security in distributed systems, and introduction to performance evaluation.
-Course labs, projects, and exercises include a significant implementation component and require working knowledge of C/C++.
+Topics include the basics of networking (including Internet architecture, TCP/IP, Wi-Fi, and routing), distributed protocols, foundations of cloud computing, reliability, fault tolerance, and security in distributed systems, and introduction to performance evaluation.
+Course labs and projects include a significant implementation component and require working knowledge of C/C++.

 The class Tues&Thurs 11:40am-12:55pm.
 Location: Bloomberg 131.